 Exposure to violence is the lead factor in inducing fear as well as psychological stress.
-Medical studies show that rise in psychological stress among pregnant mothers in their premier trimester can cause preterm delivery or low birth weight.
-Determinants of fear of crime include; direct victimization or crime witnessing and receiving crime news from friends, coworkers and neighbours.
-Brazil is among countries with the highest levels of violence in the world and homicide rate is 21 cases out of 100000 citizens by the year 2011.
+Medical studies show that the rise in psychological stress among pregnant mothers in their premier trimester can cause preterm delivery or low birth weight.
+Determinants of fear of crime include; direct victimization or crime witnessing and receiving crime news from friends, coworkers, and neighbors.
+Brazil is among countries with the highest levels of violence in the world and the homicide rate is 21 cases out of 100000 citizens by the year 2011.
 This rate is five times the America rate and at least 20 times the rate in the United Kingdom.
-Among the top 50 cities all over the world, sixteen are in Brazil which is rankedbymurder rate.
-The leading cause of death among men of age 15-44 in Brazil is homicide while daily violence is the major issue among the citizens(Ellsberg and Heise, 2005).
+Among the top 50 cities all over the world, sixteen are in Brazil which is ranked by the murder rate.
+The leading cause of death among men age 15-44 in Brazil is homicide while daily violence is the major issue among the citizens(Ellsberg and Heise, 2005).

 Yiat=b0+b1 HOMat+Xit’b2 + Zat’b3 + da +dt +uiat